labgrid-project/labgrid/doc/configuration.rst

 SigrokPowerDriver
 ~~~~~~~~~~~~~~~~~
-The SigrokPowerDriver uses a `SigrokUSBSerialDevice`_ resource to control a
+The :any:`SigrokPowerDriver` uses a `SigrokUSBSerialDevice`_ resource to
-programmable power supply.
+control a programmable power supply.

 Binds to:
   sigrok: